Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 Suspension means the solute is suspended throughout a solvent.
 Suspension is usually not homogenous.
 The internal and external phases do not stay mixed for any period of time.

 The phrase “water-based” generally means that the emulsion or lotion is an oil-in-water emulsion.
 It does not necessarily mean that the emulsion is oil-free.
 The main reason cosmetic companies refer to a product as being water based is to appeal to the consumer.
 Consumers who have oily or problem skin, and consumers who do not like greasy products, look for products that are watery textured because they are lighter in weight and not greasy.
 How can you tell the difference among the three basic types of surfactants?
 Surface active agents (which reduce surface tension of water for spreading of cosmetic products), detergents (cleansing and foaming agents), and emulsifi ers (which keep water and oils in emulsion state) are all surfactants.
 The difference among the three has to do with their molecular structures.
 The size of the molecule determines the different properties that a particular surfactant has in a cosmetic solution.
 Surfactants are polymer molecules.
 This means that a chain of carbon atoms are connected to one another.
 Surfactant polymer molecules have two ends.
 One end is attracted to water; the other end is repelled by water.
 The end that is repelled by water is instead attracted to fatty substances.
 Lipophilic means “fat-loving.”
 Hydrophilic means “waterloving.”
 The size of the lipophilic end of the polymer determines which kind of surfactant group the molecule will be.
 Short-chain carbon polymers, chains with 8 or 10 carbon atoms, have a shorter lipophilic end and are surface active agents used in creams to improve slip (how well the product flows across the skin) and spreadability.
 Medium-length chain molecules with a medium-size lipophilic end are the detergents used in cleansers that help foam and remove surface debris.
 Longchain polymers, which have a large lipophilic end, are the emulsifi ers.
 This makes sense, because these molecules must have a strong attraction to fat.
 Remember, these molecules are the ones that “surround” or form the “shell” around the oil droplets and spread themselves throughout the water solution.
 The other end of the emulsifi er (the hydrophilic end) is attracted to the water in the solution.
 So the molecule produces a tug-of-war between the oil and the water.
-The emulsifi er is attracted to the oil and is more or less wrapped around the oil, but the other end is attracted to the water in which it is fl oating.
+The emulsifi er is attracted to the oil and is more or less wrapped around the oil, but the other end is attracted to the water in which it is floating.
 This constant “pulling” keeps the oil or fat evenly suspended in the water solution, or vice versa in the case of a water-in-oil suspension.
 The oil droplets in an oil-inwater emulsion are referred to as globules.
 They are the dispersed part of the emulsion and are referred to as the internal phase.
 The water in an oil-in-water emulsion is called the external phase.
 A suspension is a liquid solution in which the internal and external phases do not stay mixed for any period of time.
 We have talked here about lotions only.
 Many types of cosmetic emulsions are not lotions and contain other components besides water and oils.
 Makeup, for example, is a solid such as talc that is emulsifi ed in a liquid.
 The external phase of a makeup base is usually water, possibly mixed with propylene glycol or another solvent.
 Aerosol hair spray is an example of a liquid that is emulsifi ed within a gas.
 Mousse is an example of a gas that is emulsifi ed within an external-phase liquid.

 ## PHYSICAL EMULSIONS